AI 101: The Business Benefits of Machine Learning

 Deep Learning and Neural Networks

 Deep learning is a further subset of machine learning that enables computers to learn more complex patterns and solve more complex problems.
-One of the clearest applications of deep learning is in natural language processing, which powers chatbots and voice assistants like Siri.
+One of the clearest applications of deep learning is in natural language processing (an extremely important terminology for data scientists and AI engineers),, which powers chatbots and voice assistants like Siri.
 It’s the recent advent of deep learning that has particularly been driving the AI boom.

 And all of these are based on neural networks, which is the idea that machines could mimic the human brain, with many layers of artificial neurons.
 Neural networks are powerful when they are multi-layered, with more neurons and interconnectivity.
 Neural networks have been researched for years, but only recently has the research been pushed to the next level and commercialized.